itzmeanjan/mapZ/README.md

 # mapZ
-A Geospatial Application, which I'm still working on
+A Geospatial Application, which I'm still working on.

+Putting :star: might be a bit inspirational to me.

 # Documentation